 The parade usually starts from Charing Cross Road and goes all the way through Shaftesbury Avenue into Chinatown.
 There is no entry fee for the parade or celebrations on Trafalgar Square, and the parade will start at 11:00 in the morning and run through to 16:30 in the afternoon.
 If you want to get a good spot, please ensure to get there early as it is a very popular parade and it gets busy!
 This is also a good thing to keep in mind if you're traveling down to the celebrations with children.

 The main stage for performances is in Trafalgar Square, while other stages can be found on Shaftesbury Avenue and on Charing Cross Road.
 Trafalgar Square celebrations will kick off with a ceremony to give thanks to sponsors and the community, as well as firecrackers and a Lion's dance ceremony which is always incredible to watch as it takes so many performers to work closely together.

 - Interested in finding out more about why the year 2022 is also known as the Year of the Tiger according to Chinese New Year traditions?
 Read more about the Chinese Zodiac here.

 - Not sure where to start to find out more about Chinese New Year in general, regardless of whether you are in London or China?
-We've summarized 10 Facts about Chinese New Year.
+We've summarized Facts about the Chinese New Year.

 - Before you head off to join in the Chinese New Year celebrations or visit your friends at their houses during this important time of the year, make sure to read up about the traditions' taboos to ensure that you don't embarrass yourself!